kas21e6/satoshi-piggy-bank/README.md

 #### [Raspberry Pi Zero starter kit](https://www.amazon.com/gp/product/B0748MBFTS) ($27)

-You won't need all the items that come with this kit, but it's still a good deal.
+You won't need all the items in this kit, but it's still a good deal.

 #### [32GB microSD card](https://www.amazon.com/gp/product/B079GTYCW4) ($6)

-This You'll need a microSD card with at least 8GB of storage.
-If you have one handy, you don't need to buy a new one.
+You'll need a microSD card with at least 8GB of storage.
+If you have one lying around, you don't need to buy a new one.

 #### [Tiny screen](https://www.amazon.com/gp/product/B07T4LGTWT) ($14)